 - Watercolor Paint

-Move the model to the next level, painting is an essential step to be full of creativity.
+Moving the model to the next level, painting is an essential step to being full of creativity.
 Using spray to paint the surface quickly first, then holding an art paint brush to deal with the details and to outline the texture of the planets of the solar system, delicate rockets, satellites, etc. It should be noted that you must keep the area ventilated when painting to avoid harmful chemicals getting into your body.

 (Turn off the light to the table)